escapegameibk/host/README.md

  - "name": The name of the game.
 It can be ommited and will be replaced with "UNSPECIFIED" or NULL.
- - "duration": the normal duration of a game in seconds. it can be ommited and will default to 3600s or 1h.
+ - "duration": the normal duration of a game in seconds. it can be ommited and will default to 3600s or 1h. **omitting this field is discouraged**
- - "boot_sound": A URL pointing to a audio file which is beeing played on startup.
+ - "boot_sound": A URL pointing to an audio file which is beeing played on startup.
+Requires snd module
- - "events": an array containing all events to be executed. more inforamtion follows.
+ - "events": an array containing all events to be executed. more information should follow this list.
  - "hints": an array containing hints in a special order. please consult the chapter on hint configuration for further information.
  - "hint_dependencies" : Dependencies used for auto hinting.
 Please consult the